SAP/luigi/docs/general-settings.md

 ```

 #### Write a custom editor

 This user setting group will be displayed by the default editor, under the form of a user setting dialog.
 It is possible to write a custom editor using a custom micro frontend.
-In that case the `userSettingGroup` needs a `viewUrl` property with an url to the micro frontend.
+In that case the `userSettingGroup` needs a `viewUrl` property with an URL to the micro frontend.
 The micro frontend has to register the `addInitListener` from the Luigi Client.
 The stored user settings data object is part of the context object which comes with the init and update listener (`context.userSettingsData`).
 The micro frontend gets only the stored data object which belongs to its `userSettingGroup`.
-To update the user settings data (not store!) a special custom message has to be send to the Luigi core.
+To update the user settings data (not store!) a special custom message has to be send to the Luigi Core.
-The custom message sends the `userSettingsData` object with the reserved `id: 'luigi.updateUserSettings'`, e.g.:
+The custom message sends the `userSettingsData` object with the reserved `id: 'luigi.updateUserSettings'`, for example:

 ```javascript
 window.LuigiClient.addInitListener((context, origin) => {